ibm-garage-cph/devops-plan/01-basis/README.md

 Get the productpage available via the service locally on your desktop.
 Use:
 `oc port-forward service/productpage xxxx:yyyy`

-Open a web browser to localhost:yyyy... what do you see there?
+Open a web browser to localhost:xxxx ... what do you see there?
-Try /health....
+Try /health ...